jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
-A Powershell module that allows PowerShell users to issue API calls to Actifio Global Manager.
+A Powershell module that allows PowerShell users to issue API calls to an Actifio Global Manager or a Google Cloud Backup and DR Management Console
 This module is intended to deliver the following:

 * Allow the user to create and remove sessions so that API commands can be issued